SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 You can install a packaged version of the tool into your production org (sandbox testing as always recommended).
 Check the limatations and known issues above first!

 **Latest Version 1.18**

+Read more about this releae [here](Declarative Lookup Rollup Summaries – Spring’15 Release).

 Package [Production URL](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tb0000000QeuE), [Sandbox URL](https://test.salesforce.com/packaging/installPackage.apexp?p0=04tb0000000QeuE)